fakuoone/InventoryManager/readme.md

 # Inventory Manager
-An inventory manager with ui that is based on a local postgresql database.
+An inventory manager with UI that is based on a local postgresql database.

 ## Current Stage
-Finetuning of rudimentary change tracking / change visualization.\
-NEXT: Actually executing the changes in the DB.
+CSV-files can now be used to generate changes which then can be executed and sent to the local database.
+Next step is to clean up the display of changes in the UI, general usability improvementes and rigorous testing.

 ## Dependencies
+- libcurl

-libpqxx (depends on libpq)\
+- libpqxx
-imgui\
+- imgui
+- C++23
 The imgui dx11 implementation is used, which requires at least:\
-windows\
+- windows
-dx11
+- dx11

 ```c++
 class App {
    private: